Donate Life Wisconsin Grants

 Eligible organizations include organ and tissue procurement organizations and organ, tissue, and eye donation organizations providing service or intending to provide services in Wisconsin.
 In addition, eligible organizations must be exempt from taxation under section 501(c)(3) of the Internal Revenue Code and must be able to provide audited financial statements on the use of DLW grant funds awarded.

 Eligible organizations are invited to submit the following Letter of Intent (LOI) application to apply for DLW’s 2020 Grant Program.
 The application must be completed and submitted using the form below.
 No paper or emailed applications will be considered.
-The deadline for LOI submission is March 10, 2020 by 5:00 pm CST.
-Submissions received after the due date will not be accepted.

 If you have questions, please contact us at email@example.com.

-Letter of Intent Application Form
+Letter of Intent Application – Submissions Closed for 2020

 Frequently Asked Questions